egarcia1868/Set-Track-r/README.md

 ## 📄 License

+Copyright (c) 2025 Eric Garcia.
+All Rights Reserved.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This code is made available for portfolio and hiring review purposes only.
+See the [LICENSE](LICENSE) file for details.

 ## 👤 Author